Sales development: Connecting with the buyer

 Successful SDR outreach results in connecting with a lead.
 Connections can occur in any of the channels the SDR is using for outreach: phone, email, or social media.
 If over a channel other than the phone, an SDR will schedule a phone call, in which the SDR will qualify the lead and interest them in moving forward in the sales process with a salesperson.
 Qualification criteria are most often described in a sales qualified lead (SQL) definition, which outlines the minimum information an SDR must gather before advancing a lead to the next step in the sales process with a salesperson.
 Most commonly, the criteria include information on available funds the lead has for a product (budget), the lead's ability to make a decision on purchasing a product (authority), how the lead need and the company will benefit from purchasing the product (need), and when the lead will be able to make a decision to buy (timeline).

 Once an SDR gathers enough information to meet the criteria in the SQL definition, and the lead agrees to take the next step in the sales process, an SDR will schedule the next meeting between the lead and a salesperson and hand ownership off to that salesperson, who then conducts the rest of the sales process.

-Sales development conceptual framework

-The below framework presents the main themes and concerns highlighted in the literature, commonly considered by B2B companies when establishing or using sales development.